delphic-digital/Skeletor.docs/content/contribute/writing-a-plugin.md

 weight: 5
 ---

 Creating a plugin for Skeletor is easy.
-There is a plugin factory included in `Skeletor.core`,
+There is a plugin factory included in `Skeletor.core`.

 ## Requirements

-* Skeletor.core
+* Skeletor.core (included in Skeletor by default)

 ## Usage